Director of Operations, Bar Harbor

 Growing up as a Navy brat, Natalie moved around a lot as a kid (Hawaii was the farthest flung place she briefly called home) before her family settled in northern New York state.
 The seven years she spent in rural Peru, New York instilled in her a love of ice cream (and most cow related products), apples, and cheap beer.

 Natalie first visited MDIIC when she traveled to Bar Harbor as a prospective student at College of the Atlantic in 2006.
 She has been working for Linda since the summer of 2009 and after graduating COA, she decided to live in Bar Harbor permanently and work in the ice cream business year-round.
-Though Natalie started out scooping, over the years she transitioned to making ice cream, managing the different shops, and expanding her skills in hiring, training and supervising employees.

 Partner, Washington DC